When CVs are scattered across folders and systems, RFP responses depend on memory and shortcuts rather than real capability data.

 CV builders work with whatever content already exists.
 They take the experience and skills on file and present them well, but they do not improve the accuracy or relevance of that content.
 If the information is outdated or incomplete, the resulting CV will be too.

 The result is incremental improvement.
 CVs look better.
 Storage is more organised.
 Friction is slightly reduced.
-But when an RFP lands, these tools still cannot give you insights that show who is actually ready to deliver the work, why a particular consultant is the right fit, or what trade-offs you are making by proposing them.
+But when an RFP lands, these tools still cannot give you the insights that show who is actually ready to deliver the work, why a particular consultant is the right fit, or what trade-offs you are making by proposing them.

 The tooling improved.
 The outcome did not.